mlcommons/training/reinforcement/README.md

     NOW=`date "+%F-%T"`
     sudo docker run --runtime=nvidia -t -i $IMAGE "./run_and_time.sh" $SEED | tee benchmark-$NOW.log

 To change the quality target, modify `params/final.josn` and set the field `TERMINATION_ACCURACY` to be `0.10` for about a 10 hour runtime, or `0.03` for about a 3 hour runtime.
+Note that you will have to rebuild the docker after modifying `params/final.josn`.

 # 3. Model
 ### Publication/Attribution